-There are many factors which influence the rate of interest a person or corporation pays on its debt.
-These range from a review of macro economics, social, and political issues to micro issues reviewing the person or corporation’s ability to repay the debt.
-Lets review a few factors which influence interest rates.
+There are many factors that influence the rate of interest a person or corporation pays on its debt.
+These range from a review of macroeconomics, social, and political issues to micro issues reviewing the person or corporation's ability to repay the debt.
+Let's review a few factors which influence interest rates.

-Most fixed rate debt, such as a fixed rate mortgages, are priced off of bond yields.
+Most fixed-rate debt, such as fixed-rate mortgages, are priced off of bond yields.
 The lender, such as a bank, is able to match its assets and liabilities by borrowing money in the bond market and lending it out to consumers or businesses at a higher rate.
-This “spread” is the profit earned by the lender on the loan and used to cover organizational costs and earn an overall profit for its shareholders.
+This "spread" is the profit earned by the lender on the loan and used to cover organizational costs and earn an overall profit for its shareholders.

 Bond yields are reviewed and set in the market by investors and represent the rate required to take on the risk that they will be paid back.
 For example, a highly rated government bond will feature a lower interest rate than a highly speculative bond issued by an unproven technology company.

 Government bond yields generally reflect that country's overall economic growth outlook, ability to repay based on its current debt loan, and the political stability and history of repayment.
 For example, currently, a bond issued from Canada features a much lower rate of interest than Greece as it is perceived by investors as less risky due to its better economic, fiscal, and political stability.

 Variable Interest Rates